 But not all is perfectly well in the boatyard.
 Falco the mechanic arrived from the adjoining boat yard to shut down Quest’s engine; changing the oil and running coolant through the system to stop any corrosion.
 One of his team is missing.

 ‘Shot in the face,’ Falco told Jack.
 ‘He was in his house when another guy snuck in to shelter from a gang.
 The gang found him and shot both of them.’
-And another man dead too from the other boatyard.
-A boat sprayer was shot in the back on the streets of Trinidad.
+And another man, a boat sprayer is dead too from the other boatyard.
+He was shot in the back on the streets of Trinidad.

 All the boat mechanics we’ve met have a certain sense of unflappable coolness.
 From Cocoa T in Grenada Marine to Falco.
-But Falco was holding heavy.
-His best friend has just died over the weekend, his car plunging over one of Trinidad’s north coast cliffs.
+But Falco now was holding heavy.
+It turned out that his best friend has just died over the weekend, his car plunging over one of Trinidad’s north coast cliffs.
 Falco pulled out his phone and showed Jack the footage.
 Someone had filmed his friend in the front seat dying.

 ‘What was it like?’
 I asked Jack as we put Quest back together afterwards.

-Jack pulled his head out of the floor and pauses.
-‘He was all cut up and doing the death rattle.’
-I felt myself shiver.
+Jack pulled his head out of the floor and paused.
+‘He was all cut up and doing the death rattle.
+It made me shiver.’

 Trinidad’s north coast road is precariously winding and narrow.
 We’d driven it too a few days before in our rental car.
 Drove an hour north to Las Cuevas beach with brown sand and green water.
 Trinidad’s beaches have no feeling of pretension; not with so many local Trinis lolling clumsily in the surf zone, laughing as they came out, their hair stringy and covered in sand.
 And despite the Trini heat, the water is cold – markedly colder than Barbados.
-This is even though it’s closer to the Equator.
-We spent our time shuddering and wondering why.
-After, by the outside showers in the car park, we rinsed the brown sand off with other shyly grinning Trinis.
+This is despite the fact it’s closer to the Equator.
+Afterwards, by the outside showers in the car park, we rinsed the brown sand off with other shyly grinning Trinis.

 We stopped for bake’n’shark on the way home.
-You have to.
+Like a Trini manifesto; you have to.
 It’s a sandwich unlike any other.
 Bread rolls but deep fried like a doughnut.
 Inside battered fish or shrimp or even just potato.
 You line up for a buffet salad to put on top; cucumber, tomato, lettuce, pineapple.
 Then different sauces to choose from and blend if you wish; mango, chilli, coriander and a dark-red, tangy tamarind.
 The sandwich needs to be tackled like a football: hands and a fork and several pieces of tissue paper.

-In the bake’n’shark shack on the edge of the busy north coast road, we were just about to tuck in.
+We were just about to tuck in.
 Parked car alarms were going off all around us from vehicles whizzing past.
 Then a wedding party came in.
 A wedding party!?
 We stared openly at them line up in the buffet queue – purple taffeta and jewel-encrusted hair clips.
-Was their meal before or after the wedding?
+Was their meal before or after the wedding we wondered?

 ‘Why on Earth would you have your wedding meal here?’
 Lulu asked derisively.